Canada, Prince Edward Island: Sideroads Bike Tour

 Spend the day exploring the bike paths, trails and parkways of PEI National Park.
 Start with a visit to North Rustico, a good place for an optional sea-kayak excursion, then ride past Orby Head on your way to Cavendish, home of Lucy Maud Montgomery and inspiration for her novel Anne of Green Gables.
 Other optional activities for today include deep sea fishing and golfing; please enquire when booking.
 BD

-You will cycle past today’s final destination early in your ride as you head towards Saint Peters Bay following quiet back roads and the optional (yet recommended) section of the Confederation Trail alongside Saint Peters Bay.
-Finish your ride at Greenwich Dunes National Park where you’ll be able to explore the boardwalks and beaches before a 45-minute transfer or long ride back to your fabulous inn for a final dining experience together.
+Head towards Saint Peters Bay following quiet back roads and the optional (yet recommended) section of the Confederation Trail alongside Saint Peters Bay.
+Finish your ride at Greenwich Dunes National Park where you’ll be able to explore the boardwalks and beaches.
 BLD

 A morning transfer (or long extra ride) to St. Peter’s, then a quiet ride along the north shore to the East Point Lighthouse.
 Don’t miss the little bridge over Naufrage Harbour – formerly the smallest drawbridge in N. America, then pass North Lake and the old Elmira railway station that marks the end of the Confederation Trail.
-If you’re fast, you may make it to Singing Sands at Basin Head before a final transfer into Charlottetown, arriving by 15:00.
+If you’re fast, you may make it to Singing Sands at Basin Head before a final transfer into Charlottetown.
 BL

 All details and pricing are subject to change without notice.

 Self-Guided available any dates, except for those listed above and for any start dates between July 1-8.
 New dates are also welcomed for guided or private departures.